sharktacos/OpenColorIO-configs/docs/Premiere.md

 ![img](img/premiereB4.jpg)

-Set the Input Space to your camera type, and the Output Space to either **ACES2065-1** if you are working in ACES, or to **scene-linear Rec709-sRGB** if you are not.
+With the Configutation toggled to "convert" Set the Input Space to your camera type, and the Output Space to either **ACES2065-1** if you are working in ACES, or to **scene-linear Rec709-sRGB** if you are not.
+Below we have the settings for a RED camera going to scene-linear Rec709-sRGB.

 ![img](img/premiereB5.jpg)